metis-caad/roomconf-converter/README.md

 `python3 agraphml2connmap.py -f <agraphml_with_zones_filename> -z`

 You will get a PNG with an original file name and `_ZONED.png` suffix as result.

+## Connection map as a sequence

+Convert an Agraphml to a connection map and then to a comma-separated sequence.
+Only existing (non-zero) conections will be available in the sequence.

+`python3 agraphml2sequence.py -f <agraphml_filename>`

+You will get a TXT with an original file name and `_SEQ.txt` suffix as result.